TadNodir/BackeryRoll/README.md

 Input: prepare <recipe>

 Output: <gold> If successful, the player's current gold supply is issued.
 The raw materials used for this are taken from his raw material supply.

-The can - prepare?
-Command
+The can-prepare? command

 With the "can-prepare?"
 Command the active player can determine which dishes he is based on can prepare on his raw material supply.